 The grant committee will consider these additional factors:

-- How the project will be staffed and supported; and
+a.
+How the project will be staffed and supported; and

-- The extent of funding available from other sources for the project.
+b.
+The extent of funding available from other sources for the project.

 Applicants should submit a proposed budget for the project, along with the specific amount requested from the DCBA.
 Applicants may not receive the full amount requested and should indicate whether they would be able to perform the project without the full amount requested.
 Grant recipients will be required to report on the status of the project.
 Any prior recipient of funding should be sure to submit that report prior to applying for additional funding.

 In past years the DCBA was pleased to support the following projects: